This factsheet is about Pelvic Radiation Disease

-The treatment depends upon the symptoms and the organ affected.
+The treatment available will depend upon the symptoms and the organ affected.

-There are several treatment options which can help with pain during intercourse, bleeding, vaginal dryness or symptoms of early menopause (mood swings, hot flushes, low sex drive) after radiotherapy and your doctor can advise you on these.
-Some symptoms may require referral to a specialist who can discuss different treatment options such as use of hormone replacement therapy, hormone creams or dilators.
+Reproductive organs: there are several treatment options which can help with pain during intercourse, bleeding, vaginal dryness or symptoms of early menopause (mood swings, hot flushes, low sex drive) after radiotherapy.
+Your doctor can advise you on these.
+Some symptoms may require referral to a specialist who can discuss different treatment options, such as use of hormone replacement therapy, hormone creams or dilators.
 Men who have problems with erections can also be referred to an appropriate specialist.